smitpi/PSLauncher/docs/docs/New-PS_CSV_SysTrayConfigFile.md

 ```

 ## DESCRIPTION
-Creates the config file for Start-PSSysTray
+Creates the config file for Start-PS_CSV_SysTray

 ## EXAMPLES